 It’s all changing.

-There are three ways that independent filmmakers can benefit from the changing patterns in media.
+There are three ways that independent filmmakers can benefit from the changing media patterns.
 Understand how the paradigms of the film industry have changed:

 1) Define creativity